 Research and development expenses primarily comprise costs associated with the maintenance and ongoing development of our network and technology including personnel, allocated costs, and other development-related expenses.
 Research and development costs are expensed as incurred.
 We expect these costs to increase as we continue to hire new employees in order to support our anticipated growth.
 We believe continued investments in research and development are important to attain our strategic objectives.
-Accordingly, we expect research and development costs to increase in absolute dollars.
-As we intend to continue scaling our research and development initiatives, these expenses are expected to grow in proportion to our total revenue and other income.
+Accordingly, we expect research and development initiatives, these expenses are expected to grow in proportion to our total revenue and other income.